Emergency Medicine Electives and Selectives

 - Upon acceptance, complete all necessary requirements as directed by Visiting Student Affairs

-Overview: The student will perform basic limited point of care ultrasound examinations on patients who are in the Emergency Department at Carilion Roanoke Memorial Hospital and will perform bedside ultrasounds under supervision and create a portfolio of studies and interesting cases that were performed.
+Overview: The student will perform basic limited point of care ultrasound examinations on patients who are in the emergency department at Carilion Roanoke Memorial Hospital and will perform bedside ultrasounds under supervision and create a portfolio of studies and interesting cases that were performed.
 From these studies, the student will develop an understanding of ultrasound physics, learn standard ED scan protocols, and learn to interpret positive and negative findings in real time.

 The student will become progressively proficient and knowledgeable in the following: